Otosclerosis

 English

-Alicia Quesnel is an Otolaryngologist in Boston, Massachusetts.
+Alicia Quesnel is an Otolaryngologist practicing medicine in Boston, Massachusetts.
 Dr. Quesnel is rated as an Elite provider by MediFind in the treatment of Otosclerosis.
-Her top areas of expertise are Otosclerosis, Familial Otosclerosis, Otitis, Mastoidectomy, and Stapedectomy.
-Dr. Quesnel is currently accepting new patients.
+She is also highly rated in 21 other conditions, according to our data.
+Her clinical expertise encompasses Otosclerosis, Familial Otosclerosis, Otitis, Mastoidectomy, and Stapedectomy.
+Dr. Quesnel is board certified in Otolaryngology-Head And Neck Surgery and Neurotology.

 What is the outlook (prognosis) for Otosclerosis?